Jhumbl/Blog/README.md

 # Blog
-Repository containing files code for blog
+Repository containing files and code for blog